Richard Pearse: 1903 March 31: Upper Waitohi School take off, Main Waitohi Road

-1903.
-Multi-lap Paddock Flight, Richard Pearse's Farm, Waitohi
+1903: Multi-lap Paddock Flight, Richard Pearse's Farm, Waitohi

 John William Casey, born 1896, seven years old in 1903, recalled that soon after Pearse's first takeoff the news spread "that there was to be another free show", and on that day a crowd, which he roughly estimated to number about 30 people, gathered near Pearse's farm, the edge of which was only about 0.28 mi from the school.
 Casey recalled that Miss Crowley let her students out of school to watch the event.
 According to Casey's account and estimations, after a short run of about 3 chain Pearse's flying machine lifted off from an elevated part of the paddock, rose to about 60 ft and, after flying two and a half circuits of the field, perhaps 1.5 mi, landed on the gorse hedge separating the corner paddock from his workshop paddock.
 He thought the event lasted about ten minutes.
 In a letter to Geoff Rodliffe, Casey described the flying machine as having a tricycle undercarriage supporting a wing about 5–6 feet (about 1.5–1.8 metres) above ground and provided an accurate drawing showing the points of takeoff and landing.

 The flight had to have occurred before Miss Crowley left the district in September 1903.
 John Casey moved with his parents William and Margaret to the new Chamberlain settlement near Albury, some 25 mi from Waitohi, in June 1904.

 Casey believed that Pearse's brother, Warne, spun the propeller; however, Warne and others apparently never referred to such an impressive flight.
-Warne, though, had pulled the propeller to start the engine on the previous flight run from the Upper Waitohi School.
+Warne had pulled the propeller to start the engine on the previous flight run from the Upper Waitohi School.
 Casey also named five other people who may have witnessed the flight.
-Though several independently recalled Miss Crowley as their teacher at that time, four described other flight attempts and the fifth died before he could be interviewed.
+Several independently recalled Miss Crowley as their teacher at that time, four described other flight attempts, and the fifth died before he could be interviewed.

 If Casey's observations could be verified, this would be the first controlled flight in the world by a powered aeroplane.